Mung bean sprouts come from the green mung bean variety commonly used in Indian cuisine when making curries and dals.

 Green mung beans in their different forms contain similar vitamins and minerals, but ratios vary depending on how they are prepared.

 Raw and cooked sprouts are shown to be higher in vitamin C and vitamin K and lower in protein and calories.
-Whereas cooked whole unsprouted mung beans are significantly higher in folate, dietary fiber, protein as well as calories.
+By comparison, cooked whole unsprouted mung beans are significantly higher in folate, dietary fiber, protein as well as calories.

 It is important to remember, however, that cooked unsprouted (and especially unsoaked/strained) beans may be harder to digest and thus may make the legume's nutrients less bioavailable.

-According to Nutrition Data, 100 grams of sprouted mung beans, cooked sprouted mung beans and unsprouted cooked mung beans are composed of the following nutrients, with percent daily values based on a 2000 calorie diet.
+According to Nutrition Data, 100 grams of sprouted mung beans, cooked sprouted mung beans and unsprouted cooked mung beans are composed of the following nutrients, with daily value percentages based on a 2000 calorie diet.

 Sprouted Cooked (Source)